Nick Mitchell: Spirit Squad; release (2006–2007)

 During their feud with DX and their alignment with McMahon, the team also wrestled other teams in Raw's tag division over their World Tag Team Championship.
 The group successfully defended the tag team championship against the teams of Jim Duggan and Eugene, Charlie Haas and Viscera, and Snitsky and Val Venis.
 They then entered a lengthy feud with The Highlanders, whom they eventually defeated to retain the title at Unforgiven.

 The Spirit Squad as a whole later began a losing streak with separate members losing singles matches to Ric Flair on consecutive episodes of Raw.
 After two consecutive losses to the debuting Cryme Tyme, Kenny attacked Mikey on the October 23 episode of Raw and announced that he was going to defeat Flair.
 Kenny was successful, despite Flair attempting to even the odds by bringing other WWE Legends, Dusty Rhodes, Sgt.
 Slaughter, and "Rowdy" Roddy Piper, to the ring with him.
 It was then announced that Flair and a legend, selected by interactive voting, would wrestle the team for the World Tag Team Championship at the Cyber Sunday pay-per-view in early November.
 The fans chose Piper, and he and Flair defeated Kenny and Mikey to win the championship.

 The group was "killed off" on the November 27 Raw after they were defeated in a five-on-three match by Flair and DX.
-Later that night, in a backstage segment, DX placed all members into a crate stamped "OVW, Louisville, Kentucky", a reference to the developmental territory from which the Squad had come.
+Later that night, in a backstage segment, DX placed all members into a crate stamped "OVW, Louisville, Kentucky", a reference to the developmental territory from which the Spirit Squad had come.

 Mitchell was released from his WWE contract on May 15, 2007.
+He subsequently retired from professional wrestling.

+Tomahawk Professional Wrestling (2022)

+After over 15 years of retirement, Mitchell returned to professional wrestling for one night on September 17, 2022, losing to Lou Gotti in a bout for Tomahawk Professional Wrestling in Lufkin, Texas.